Showing posts with label christmas lights. Show all posts

 We stopped at Zaxby's in Foley for dinner, and we both ordered salads.

-I wish, I could say I slept like a log but I could not because I still had a hacking cough.
+I wish I could say I slept like a log, but I could not because I still had a hacking cough.

-The next day we took the elevator down to the dining area at 6AM where we ate breakfast.
-I ate two sausage links, and two french toast and drank two boxes of chocolate milk.
+The next day, we took the elevator down to the dining area at 6 A.M., where we had breakfast.
+I ate two sausage links and two pieces of French toast and drank two boxes of chocolate milk.

-We went back to the room waiting for the fog to lift before we rode to the beach.
+We went back to the room, waiting for the fog to lift before we rode to the beach.

 Gulf Shores Beach (you can still see the fog)

 We rode to Heritage Park in Foley.
-Last year they added the Bell Tower and this year they have added a crossover.
+Last year, they added the Bell Tower, and this year, they have added a crossover.
 (A beautiful walkway with elevators to cross over the highway to the park).

 CrossWalk @ Foley Park